AeonJh/Campus_Network_Script/README.md

 # Campus_Network_Script
-A script for the campus network to automatically switch available IP addresses
+A script for the campus network to automatically switch available IP addresses.